Rosacea: symptoms, causes and treatment

 - Ivermectin cream (e.g. Soolantra cream)

-Treatments taken as tablets
+Treatments taken as tablets may include antibiotics and isotretinoin.

 - Isotretinoin tablets may be useful if a course of antibiotics has not helped.
 However, this medicine can potentially have serious side effects so speak to your doctor about whether it is a suitable option for you.